-What exactly is a living wage?
-It is a per-hour rate that each working adult in a household requires to meet the typical expenses for essential goods, like food, medical care, housing, transportation, and so on.
-The values for living wage vary depending on the size of the household, its composition of adults and children, and current location.
-So, for example, the living wage will be very different for a Seattle family of four with two working adults and two children than it would be for a single adult living in New York City.
+A living wage is an hourly employee pay rate that each working adult in a household requires to meet typical expenses for essential goods, like food, medical care, housing and transportation.
+Living wage values vary depending on the household’s size, the composition of adults and children, and location.
+For example, the living wage will be very different for a Seattle family of four with two working adults and two children than for a single adult living in New York City.

 “One of the things our business members stress is looking at the whole picture,” Sklar said.
 “Low pay often means high turnover, and with a reduced turnover [due to higher pay], businesses often see substantial savings in recruiting and training costs.
 There are also savings from managers able to spend time on more productive tasks, as well as less product waste through lower error and accident rates.”